Please keep a copy for your records.

-SUPERVISOR: Please read the UW Oshkosh SIS Access and Compliance Statement to understand your responsibility.
-Your employee will be
+SUPERVISOR: Please read the UW Oshkosh SIS Access and Compliance Statement to understand your responsibility; you must make sure your employee signs the FERPA compliance agreement.

 UW Oshkosh SIS Access and Compliance Statement